DellGEOS/HybridJumpstart/modules/module_0/1_infra_prerequisites.md

 Introduction
 ----------

-As previously discussed, the workshop is broken down into a number of modules and sub-modules that delve into deeper content around specific topics, such as Azure Stack HCI, Azure Arc and more.
+As previously discussed, the jumpstart is broken down into a number of modules and sub-modules that delve into deeper content around specific topics, such as Azure Stack HCI, Azure Arc and more.

 Within each module, you'll find a mix of presentation to add extra context, alongside hands-on-lab guidance to help provide a guided and consistent way to experience the solutions first-hand.

-In order to participate in the hands-on-labs, and follow along with the guided instructions in the workshop, you'll need an environment where you can deploy the virtualized infrastucture and hybrid workloads.
+In order to participate in the hands-on-labs, and follow along with the guided instructions in the jumpstart, you'll need an environment where you can deploy the virtualized infrastucture and hybrid workloads.
 For this, **you have a couple of options**:

 - Single physical server/desktop/laptop
 - Single Azure virtual machine